Skip to product information

 EAN-

-Beautiful model of the 1985 Fiat Ritmo Abarth 130 TC
+Beautiful 1985 Fiat Ritmo Abarth 130 TC Model

 LIMITED EDITION OF ONLY 350 PIECES!

-THE PERFECT GIFT: Anyone interested in classic cars, hobbyists, collectors, dads and more will surely appreciate this 1/18 scale diecast resin model
+THE PERFECT GIFT: anyone interested in classic cars, hobbyists, collectors, dads, and more will surely appreciate this 1/18 scale diecast resin model

 Length: 21.90 cm